saevarma/jest-testtimeout-repro/README.md

-# Jest project specific config display validation warning about `testTimeout`
+# Jest - Unknown option `testTimeout` for project specific config

-This repo is a minimal reproduction of a bug in Jest 29.7.0, which displays validation warning in terminal when project specific config uses the `testTimeout` value.
+This repo is a minimal reproduction of a bug in Jest 29.7.0, which displays validation warning in terminal about unknown option `testTimeout` when project specific config uses the `testTimeout` value.
 The property value is respected and used.

 This was discovered while using Jest as part of [island.is Nx monorepo](https://github.com/island-is/island.is) where individual apps have their own `jest.config.(js|ts|json)` files and have different requirements for `testTimeout`, this warning message was noticed in terminal even though it is respected and used.